anthonylollo/RiskAdjustment/Readme.md

 ### Generating HCCs

-The HCCs for each person are then generated based on the crosswalks and the years.
+The HCCs for each person are then generated based on the crosswalks and the years with RiskAdjustment.py.
 The input table must be a long diagnosis table where each row list a single diagnosis for an individual and also includes the date and icd version.

        recip_id    icd       date  version
     0      4224  Z7689 2016-01-01       10